Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   with [=fmp4 Ingest=] or [=CMAF Ingest=] in a streaming workflow.
-  The live media  is ingested into the media processing entity that performs  operations like on-the-fly encryption, content stitching  packaging and possibly other operations before  delivery of the final media presentation to the client.
+  The live media  is ingested into the media processing entity that performs  operations like on-the-fly encryption, content stitching,  packaging and possibly other operations before  delivery of the final media presentation to the client.
   This type of distributed media processing offloads
   many functionalities from the ingest source.